mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

 ValueError: 192.0.2.1/24 has host bits set
 ```

-The *IPv4Network* class has all the attributes of the *IPv4Address* class, as well as a few more, to get information like the subnet's broadcast address, long-form subnet mask, host (wildcard) mask, etc. (refer to the official docs for more; these are just a few examples):
+The *IPv4Network* class has all the same attributes and properties of the *IPv4Address* class, as well as a few more, to get information like the subnet's broadcast address, long-form subnet mask, host (wildcard) mask, etc. (refer to the official docs for more; these are just a few examples):

 ```python
 >>> ipaddress.IPv4Network("192.0.2.0/24").network_address